Bizly/laravel-content-publishing/README.md

 - created_at timestamp
 - updated_by int(FK:users.id)
 - updated_at timestamp
-- submitted_by int(FK:users.id)
-- submitted_at timestamp
-- approved_by int(FK:users.id)
-- approved_at timestamp
 - published_by int(FK:users.id)
 - published_at timestamp
-- archived_by int(FK:users.id)
-- archived_at timestamp

-##Possible Use Case

-1. User creates a resource (a post, a comment or any Eloquent Model).
-2. The resource is pending and invisible in website (ex. `Post::all()` returns only approved posts).
-3. Moderator decides if the resource will be approved, rejected or postponed.
+##Workflow Summary

+1. Author Creates a publishableContent resource which creates a draft version.
+Articles::all() returns only published articles.
+2. Author Updates a publishableContent resource which creates a minor draft version 2.
+3. Author can, if need-be, restore minor draft version 1, thereby updating the resource object row and creating draft version 3, which is identical to version 1.
+3. Once author is done making changes to their content they can then submit it for approval.

+  0. **Archived**: Resource is only accessable by using (scope: withArchived )
-  1. **Approved**: Resource is now public and queryable.
+  1. **Published**: Resource is now public and queryable.
+  2. **Approved**:  Content resource can now be scheduled for publishing by either author or publisher.
-  2. **Rejected**: Resource will be excluded from all queries.
+  3. **Rejected**: Resource will be excluded from all queries.
 Rejected resources will be returned only if you scope a query to include them. (scope: `withRejected`)
-  3. **Postponed**: Resource will be excluded from all queries until Moderator decides to approve it.

-4. You application is clean.
+  4. **Submitted**: Content is submitted to publisher for approval.
+  5. **Draft**: Default State

 ##Installation